 ---|---|

-(POL24300) Specialization Module International Relations 3 (Seminar 1 + 2) | SE |
+(POL60701) Digital Transformations in Europe (Seminar 1 + 2) | SE |

-(SOT86705) Disruptions in Governance and Technology | SE |
+(SOT86705) Disruptions in Governance and Technology - Seminar 1 | SE |

-(SOT86705) Disruptions in Governance and Technology -Seminar 2 | SE |
+(SOT86705) Disruptions in Governance and Technology - Seminar 2 | SE |

 Chair Colloquium Bachelor & Master Thesis | KO |